The Catholic response to modern slavery

 Our values

-Respect and protect the Life and Dignity of workers trapped in modern slavery everywhere.
+Respect and protect the dignity of workers impacted by modern slavery everywhere.

-Work towards the Common Good and actively collaborate with all relevant Government, business and community sectors.
+Work towards the Common Good and actively collaborate with survivors, governments, business and communities.